It’s Art Week Miami 2018! Get Ready!

 Meridian Avenue & 19th Street, Miami Beach, December 5–9

 Design aficionados come together at this fair, located essentially across the street from Miami Basel, to shop high-end furniture, lighting, and art objects.
-The 2018 edition boasts a specially commissioned section focused on the work of artist Pedro Reyes and fashion designer Carla Fernández, as well as talks on design-related subjects with artists, collectors, and critics.
+The 2018 edition boasts a specially commissioned section.
+It is focused on the work of artist Pedro Reyes and fashion designer Carla Fernández.
+It also includes talks on design-related subjects with artists, collectors, and critics.
 Presenting in the “Galleries” section are Carpenters Workshop Gallery (London, New York, Paris, San Francisco), The Future Perfect (Los Angeles, New York, and San Francisco), Salon 94 Design (New York), Functional Art Gallery (Berlin), and others.
-And various designers, curators, and gallerists will display cabinets of curiosities throughout the fair for Design Miami/’s “Curios” exhibition.
+Various designers, curators, and gallerists will display cabinets of curiosities throughout the fair for Design Miami/’s “Curios” exhibition.
 One-day access is $27 online and $32 at the door.

 Hours and tickets